universal-ctags/ctags/docs/optlib.rst

 current directory.

 Exuberant-ctags has the ``--options`` option, but you can only specify a single file to load.
-Universal-ctags extends the option two aspects: you can specify a directory to load all files in that directory, and you can specify a path search list to look in.
+Universal-ctags extends the option in two aspects:

+- You can specify a directory, to load all the files in that directory.
+- You can specify a PATH list to look in.
 See next section for details.

 Specifying a directory